History of the Baltimore Ravens: 2017

 The Ravens were eliminated from playoff contention during the final week of the season against the Cincinnati Bengals.
 Needing to stop the Bengals offense one last time in the closing seconds of the fourth quarter, they instead allowed Andy Dalton to connect with Tyler Boyd for a 49-yard game-winning touchdown on fourth and long.
 The Ravens finished at 9–7, losing out on tiebreakers to the Tennessee Titans and Buffalo Bills for the wild card spots in the playoffs.

-2018–present: Lamar Jackson era
+2018–present: Trucktown era

 The Ravens started the season at 4–5 and were in danger of missing the playoffs again.
 However, after Joe Flacco suffered an injury against the Pittsburgh Steelers in week 9, rookie quarterback Lamar Jackson, one of three first-round draft picks that year, filled in and led the Ravens on a 6–1 stretch to finish out the season.
 In a reversal of luck from the previous season, the Ravens won their Week 17 game against a resurgent Cleveland Browns team to hold off the Steelers and clinch the division title.
 They were defeated by the Los Angeles Chargers in the wild card round of the playoffs.
 Following the season, Flacco was traded to the Denver Broncos, entrenching Jackson as the starting quarterback, and longtime linebacker C. J. Mosley departed for the New York Jets in free agency.